myriadrf/LimeADPD/docs/userguide/dpdcontrol.rst

    both channels.

 .. note::
-   Expected values for delay ND are in the range [74 – 80].
+   Expected values for delay ND are in the range [74 – 85].

-If in consecutive DPD calibration procedures, different, random values for ND are obtained, which are out of specified range, there is a RF reflection or interference.
+   If in consecutive DPD calibration procedures, different, random values for ND are obtained, which are out of specified range, there is an RF reflection or interference.

    To solve this, check the RF cables.
 The cable dedicated for DPD monitoring path (from PA’s coupling output to board) must have strong shield.
    Else, place 10dBm-20dBm RF attenuator at board receive port, dedicated to DPD monitoring input, rather than at PA’s coupling output.

+   The other option is to press in LimeSuiteGUI, for LMS3 chip, in SXR tab, *Calculate*, *Tune*.

 .. note::
-   The DPD digital gain should be in range [1.0-3.0], otherwise change the LMS7002M receiver gain settings.
-Open *LimeSuiteGUI*, in tab RFE modify LNA;
+   The DPD digital gain should be in range [1.0-3.0], otherwise change the LMS3 LMS7002M receiver gain settings.
+Open *LimeSuiteGUI*, select the LMS3 chp, in tab RFE modify LNA;
    in tab RBB modify PGA gain settings.

 .. note::